IngestionHTTP Endpoints

 ></script>

-The gateway validates the pipeline key against PostgreSQL (cached in Redis).
-If the key is missing, invalid, or revoked, the gateway returns a 401 Unauthorized response.
+Signal validates the pipeline key on every request.
+If the key is missing, invalid, or revoked, Signal returns a 401 Unauthorized response.

 Track Event — POST /v1/t